Whey Protein vs. Matrix Protein: Peak Speed vs. Metabolic Endurance

 - You don't have time for regular meals every 3-4 hours.

-18:00 (Immediately Post-Workout): Whey Isolate – for lightning-fast muscle repair.
+18:00 (Immediately Post-Workout): Whey isolate – for lightning-fast muscle repair.

 22:00 (Before Bed): Blend (with casein) – for overnight muscle tissue protection.

 🤖 Expert Note: Always read the blend's label.
 Look for products where the first ingredient is Whey Isolate or Concentrate, not cheaper plant-based fillers.
-A good blend is about intelligent timing, not just a price compromise.
+A good blend is about smart timing, not just a price compromise.

 🧭 When to choose which?